itsTyrion/AntiDiscordGenAI/README.md

 #### Directly (without a container):
-1. Download [the latest release](https://github.com/itsTyrion/AntiDiscordGenAI/releases/latest).
+1. Download [the latest GH action build](https://github.com/itsTyrion/AntiDiscordGenAI/actions).
 If unsure, you probably want amd64 or arm64 for desktop/laptop/server and arm64/armv7/armv6 for e.g. a Raspberry Pi. (darwin = MacOS)
 2. Just run it.
 On a server, use `screen` to keep it running after disconnecting

 #### With Podman: